realworldocaml/book/en/91-syntax-extensions.md

 Bin_prot is a library designed to address these issues by providing fast serialization in a compact binary format.
 Kicking off the syntax extension is done by putting `with bin_io`.
-(This looks a bit unsightly in the top-level because of all the definitions that are generated.
+(This looks a bit unsightly in the toplevel because of all the definitions that are generated.
 We'll elide those definitions here, but you can see it for yourself in the toplevel.)